 Faith; the Gift of Grace

-Simeon Peter, a servant and apostle of Jesus Christ,
+1Simon Peter, a bond-servant and apostle of Jesus Christ,

-To those who have obtained a faith of equal standing with ours by the righteousness of our God and Savior Jesus Christ: (ESV)
+To those who have received a faith of the same kind as ours, by the righteousness of our God and Savior, Jesus Christ:

 About Dr. Martyn Lloyd-Jones